 Achilles tendinopathy Achilles tendinitis, tendinosis, paratenonitis, enthesopathy, and insertional tendonitis are all among the terminology used to stratify different forms of chronic or acute Achilles tendon pain.

-The Achilles tendon or Achilles’ heel cord, is the strongest tendon in the human body.
+The Achilles tendon, also known as the Achilles heel cord, is considered the strongest tendon in the body.
 It consists of the tendinous portion of the combination of the muscle bellies of the calf muscles.
 There are two major muscles affiliated with the calf.
 The most prominent and visible exterior muscle group is known as the gastrocnemius.
 This is a heart-shaped muscle responsible for flexion of the foot, rapid power, and stepping movements.
 The second portion of this muscle group, is located slightly deeper to it, contributes to the Achilles tendon is the Soleus muscle.
 This muscle is responsible for stabilizing the lower leg during the gait cycle and a postural stance muscle when standing in place.